Presnensky District: History

 The name of Presnya (noun; adjective: Presnensky) district is inherited from the Presnya River, now flowing largely in an underground pipe and entering the Moskva River immediately west of the White House of Russia.
 Ponds that were set up on Presnya River and its tributaries in the seventeenth century survive as Patriarshy Pond (one of three ponds formerly on the Bubna stream in the Goat Marsh area) and the Moscow Zoo ponds (on the Presnya River proper).

 Another small north–south brook flows in piping two kilometers west from Presnya river.
 Today, it fills four ponds separating the old Presnya district from the Expocenter and Moskva-City developments.
-This river, named in municipal reports as Studenetz (after a spring on its route) or Vaganskoi (after a cemetery) River flows just under 4 km.
+This river, named in municipal reports as Studenetz (after a spring on its route) or Vaganskoi (after a cemetery) River, flows for just under 4 km.

 Present-day Krasnaya Presnya street is a part of a historical road connecting Moscow with Novgorod via Volokolamsk since the twelfth century.
 In the 17th century, lands south of the road were managed by Patriarch Joachim's court, lands north from it belonged to Voskresenskoye settlement, laid down by Tsar Feodor III.
 This royal village housed a private zoo, a distant predecessor of current Moscow Zoo.
-Peter I, Feodor's brother a co-ruler, was a frequent guest here.
 In 1729, Voskresenskoe became property of Vakhtang VI of Kartli, a deposed Georgian king in exile.
 The memories of Vakhtang and his court remain in the names of Gruzinskaya (Georgian) streets; however, the Georgian community there dispersed within nineteenth century.
-At the same time, there was and still is a sizable Armenian community; Armenian cemetery remains in Presnensky district (adjacent to Vagankovo Russian Orthodox cemetery).

 By 1787, there were four ponds on the Presnya, with a wooden bridge, two dams and a water mill; in 1805, a stone bridge was built.
-The Studenetz area was a popular picnic destination; the same time, 1798, the famous Trekhgornaya textile factory was built.
 Entertainment relocated east, closer to Presnya River, and the Kremlin Administrator, Valuev, made a short-lived miracle of converting the dirty banks of the Presnya into an upper-class promenade.
 Entertainment continued with the private Studenetz Park and the public Moscow Zoo (1864).
 But the district itself became an industrial, densely populated working-class area.

 In the December 1905 the whole district, the centre of textile industry, was taken over by revolutionary militias; government troops had to bring in artillery to subdue the revolt.
 Much of the Presnya district was destroyed, and more than one thousand, mostly civilians caught in the fighting, had been killed.
 In the November 1917, Presnya workers took over the neighborhood again.
 Martemyan Ryutin was secretary of the local Communist Party in 1932, when the Ryutin Affair occurred; this was one of the last attempts to block Joseph Stalin's rise to power from within the party.